zencart/documentation/content/user/products/attributes.md

 b) Add a value such as "Red"
 c) Enter a Sort Order

 The sort order is used if you want to globally sort your Option Values to be the same, otherwise you can set these manually per product or later update a product, category or whole store.

-### Attributes Controller
+### Default Option Value
+When you have Option Names that have more than one Value, it is a good idea to define a Default Option Value, which will be pre-selected when the product page is first loaded.

+There are three options for setting a Default:
+1. Any valid option could be a default.
+2. You could create a compulsory option value named "Choose:" but flag it as *For Display Purposes only* to not allow it to be added to the shopping cart (eg: they must choose another option value from the other values you define).
+3. You could create an optional option value named "None" so the customer can opt out of selecting a value (in this case you should **not** flag the option as *For Display Purposes only* so that a purchase may proceed with the default still selected).

+## Example

 Now you may have several Option Names such as: